RusselWebber/xlslim-code-samples/README.md

 Specific examples are:

 ## Basics
+* Interactive mode where Excel mimics a Jupyter notebook
 * Calling a Python function from Excel
 * Using type hints
 * Passing a dictionary